SmartChange2024/SmartChoosing/README.md

 ## References

-- This project is an adaptation of [Syedmuhamaddanish's Voting Application](https://github.com/syedmuhamaddanish/React-Voting-Application/tree/main).
+- This project takes, for the idea the group had, the already developed [Syedmuhamaddanish's Voting Application] as inspiration.(https://github.com/syedmuhamaddanish/React-Voting-Application/tree/main).
 Please, check the original code to more insights.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>